Policies & Procedures

 • Clear lenses for indoor lessons.
 If desired, tinted lenses may be used for outdoor lessons.

 • Aquasphere, Speedo, or Tyr brand.
-For kids age 6 and under, Aquasphere is usually superior.

 This 5-year-old loves his Aquasphere goggles.